Encharted Cook

 Instructions

-• In a small saucepan mix together vinegar, sugar, and salt.
+• Make the Dressing.
+In a small saucepan mix together vinegar, sugar, and salt.
 Cook and stir over low heat until sugar and salt are dissolved.
 Remove from heat and cool.

-• Pour the dressing over bean mixture and mix well.
+• Dress the Salad.
+Pour the dressing over the bean mixture and mix well.
 Cover and refrigerate until ready to serve.

-♥ This salad is at its very best, if it is allowed to marinate overnight.
+♡ This salad is at its very best when it's made the day before and allowed to marinate overnight.

 Calories: 365kcal | Carbohydrates: 48g | Protein: 11g | Fat: 15g | Saturated Fat: 1g | Sodium: 306mg | Potassium: 618mg | Fiber: 10g | Sugar: 18g | Vitamin A: 405IU | Vitamin C: 26.7mg | Calcium: 84mg | Iron: 4.1mg